 Transportation in Montgomery Bell State Park

-Getting to Montgomery Bell State Park is easy, as it is conveniently located off State Route 47 and US Highway 70E.
-There are several roads within the park that will take you to all of the main attractions including the Visitor Center, campground, lakes, and golf course.
-There are no driving restrictions for trailers or RVs.
+Just over 30 miles west of Nashville, Tennesse, getting to Montgomery Bell State Park is easy, even for those maneuvering big rigs.
+It is conveniently located off TN-47 and US Highway 70, and the two park entrances are each located on these routes.
+Both entrances will lead visitors along Jackson Hill Road, the main park road.
+Several other roads within the park will take you to all of the main attractions, including the Visitor Center, campgrounds, lakes, and other recreational areas.
+There are no driving restrictions for trailers or RVs, and lanes and curves are wide and paved for smooth sailing.

-Parking lots are dotted around the park at all the main attractions including the lakes, trail heads, golf course, Visitor Center, and campgrounds.
-RV and trailer parking are available, although spots may fill up quickly during the peak season in the summer.
+Parking lots are dotted around the park at all the main attractions including the lakes, trailheads, golf course, Visitor Center, and campgrounds.
+RV and trailer parking are available, although spots may fill up quickly during the busy summer months.
+If you plan on snagging a spot during the peak season, you may want to arrive early on in the day.

 Campgrounds and parking in Montgomery Bell State Park